thestrid3r/Sticky-Task-Manager/README.md

-Thid is a forked version of https://github.com/mank319/Go-For-It.
+This is a forked version of https://github.com/mank319/Go-For-It.

-Forked it in my repo for modified it to according to my need .
+Forked it to modify to according to my need .

 # Information for End Users